-The visually disturbing posters for One Crazy Summer, Conan, Star Trek IV and more.
+The visually disturbing movie posters of the ’80s for One Crazy Summer, Conan, Star Trek IV, and more.

 I went through at least 1,000 movie posters from the 1980s to pick the 11 for this list.
 It probably would’ve been fewer, but, because of the hip-hop world, there are at least 100 variations of the Scarface poster now cluttering up any ’80s movie poster repository.